South Sudan: Construction almost completed on new high school in Rumbek.

-South Sudan’s 2018 academic report card shows lots of failures.
-With only one-third of the country literate and less than 5% of eligible youth currently attending high school, the country ranks as the most educationally-challenged in the world.
+South Sudan’s 2018 academic report card showed lots of failures.
+With only one-third of the country literate and less than 5% of eligible youth attending high school, the country ranked as the most educationally-challenged in the world.
 To address this situation and train the next generation of leaders, a new high school is nearing completion in Rumbek, South Sudan.

-The De La Salle Brothers and their lay Partners are equipping a brand-new school to host 320 pupils in the next three years on 48 hectares of land donated to the school by local chiefs.
+With construction almost completed, the De La Salle Brothers and their lay Partners are equipping a brand-new school to host a capacity of 320 pupils on 48 hectares of land donated to the school by local chiefs.
 Additionally, to ensure consistent and quality instruction, advanced teacher training is being provided to 24 local secondary school teachers.

 Thanks to its holistic approach which integrates child rights, trauma counseling, and relevant education providing students with necessary academic skills, La Salle Secondary School represents a beacon of hope for youth and the community.

 Contributions to this project will be put towards the school’s library books, teacher’s resources and expendables (books, paper, etc.)